ThomasSanson/the-devsecops-plugin/README.md

 The DevSecOps Plugin is a comprehensive toolset designed to streamline and enforce DevSecOps practices in your development workflow.
 It integrates various tools and best practices for continuous integration, security scanning, code quality analysis, and deployment automation.

+### Key Features

+- **Modular Architecture**: Each tool and component has its dedicated configuration in `.config/`
+- **Task Abstraction**: All operations are abstracted through Taskfile.yml for consistency
+- **Comprehensive Security**: Integrated security scanning and vulnerability assessment
+- **Code Quality Assurance**: Automated linting, formatting, and complexity analysis
+- **Standardised Workflow**: Enforced commit messages and code review processes
+- **Containerised Development**: DevContainer support for consistent environments

 ### Built With

 - [Task](https://taskfile.dev) - Task runner & build tool